XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 [Download and install Docker.](https://www.docker.com/products/docker-desktop)

 Once installation is complete, verify that the application works.
-We experienced issues when trying to start Docker-desktop within a managed organisation using AD accounts, this caused an error with us not being members of a group called “docker-users“.
+We experienced issues when trying to start Docker-desktop within a managed organization using AD accounts, this caused an error with us not being members of a group called “docker-users“.
 To solve this, open up “Computer Management” in Windows as an administrator.
-Navigate to “local users and groups” → Groups and locate the "docker-users" group and double-click.
-Press “Add” and search for “Authenticated Users” and add to the group.
+Navigate to “local users and groups” → Groups and locate the "docker-users" group and double-click.Press “Add” and search for “Authenticated Users” and add to the group.

 Now sign-out from Windows and back in, and Docker application should work.